 How to Find Products to Sell on eBay

-Not all aspiring eBay sellers want to become the next top power seller or run a multimillion-dollar operation; some want to start a small business or earn a second income, but they may have difficulty product sourcing, or finding something to sell.
+Not all aspiring eBay sellers want to become the next top power seller or run a multimillion-dollar operation; some want to start a small business or earn a second income, but they may have difficulty with product sourcing, or finding something to sell.

 If this sounds like you, here are 30 ideas for sourcing products in a way that's friendly to small and local businesses.